 Dr. Dan Kloster grew up in North Dakota and earned his undergraduate degree from the University of the Minnesota.
 He graduated from the University of Kansas with his medical degree, and also completed his anesthesiology residency at the University of Kansas.
 He was fellowship trained in chronic and cancer pain management from Harvard medical school at Massachusetts General Hospital.
 He has taught interventional pain techniques for several medical corporations, and has been involved in physician education for many years.
-He is currently the national medical director of physician education for Flowonix.

 Born and raised in Lawrence, KS, Morteza “Mort” Rabii is a life-long Jayhawk.
 He earned his Bachelor of Science in Nursing and Doctor of Nursing Practice as a Nurse Practitioner from the University of Kansas.
 In graduate school he focused on the importance of patient education on improving pain relief.
 Prior to joining Crimson Pain Management, Mort worked in orthopedics for nearly 10 years, gaining an understanding of chronic back and joint pain.
 Passionate about pain management, Mort focuses on caring for the whole patient.